pepaaran/agds_proseminar_example/README.md

 #### Leveraging Monthly Climatic Data at a Finer Spatial Grid Dataset

 To tackle the challenge of spatial downscaling, we can leverage the strengths of two datasets: the WATCH-WFDEI dataset and Worldclim.
-The Worldclim dataset provides monthly climatology of temperature and vapour pressure (averaged over a 30-year period), offering valuable insights into long-term climatic patterns at a ~1km grid.
-On the other hand, WATCH-WFDEI offers monthly temperature and specific humidity data at a coarser spatial grid, enabling us to capture month-to-month variations in climatic conditions.
-VPD can be directly calculated from vapour pressure or specific humidity using different formulas.
-By combining these datasets, we can achieve higher spatial resolution for monthly climatic data.
+The Worldclim dataset provides monthly climatology of temperature and vapor pressure (averaged over a 30-year period), offering valuable insights into long-term climatic patterns at a ~1km grid.
+On the other hand, WATCH-WFDEI offers daily temperature and specific humidity data at a coarser spatial grid, enabling us to capture day-to-day variations in climatic conditions.
+VPD can be directly calculated from vapor pressure, or from surface pressure and specific humidity using different formulas.
+By combining these datasets, we can achieve higher spatial resolution for daily climatic data.

 #### Proposal for Combining Datasets and Data Assimilation Techniques

-To achieve the desired spatio-temporal resolution, we propose integrating the monthly WATCH-WFDEI data with the higher spatial resolution of Worldclim.
-The workflow for the downscaling temperature consists of:
+To achieve the desired spatio-temporal resolution, we propose integrating the daily WATCH-WFDEI data with the higher spatial resolution of Worldclim.
+The workflow for the downscaling of temperature consists of:

 1. Derive the WATCH_WFDEI monthly climatology at 0.5 degree resolution, to be compared with the WorldClim climatology.